tpgmartin/machine-learning-nanodegree/capstone/proposal.md

 correctly determine the number intended from the supplied image of a handwritten sample.
 The model produced will be trained, tested and validated against the supplied dataset.
-The success of the classifier will be measured using the Scikit-Learn metric's module `metrics.recall_score` function, in particular I will focus on the recall ratio, which gives the error rate of the classifier.
-In this the case the proportion of wrongly classified images.
+The success of the classifier will be measured using the Scikit-Learn metric's module `metrics.classification_report` and `metrics.confusion_matrix` functions, in particular I will focus on the recall ratio, which gives the error rate of the classifier: In this the case the proportion of wrongly classified images.

 ### Datasets and Inputs

 The MNIST dataset contatins 70000 samples of handwritten digits, labelled from 0 to 9.
 These are split into subsamples of 60000 and 10000 for training and testing respectively.
-The samples themselved contains have been centred and normalised to a grid size of 28-by-28 pixels, with each training entry composed of 784 features, corresponding the greyscale level for each pixel.
-The MNIST dataset in this case will be the [MNIST original][6] dataset obtained via the mldata repository using SciKit-Learn's `datasets.fetch_mldata` method.
+The samples themselve have been centred and normalised to a grid size of 28-by-28 pixels, with each training entry composed of 784 features, corresponding the greyscale level for each pixel.
+The MNIST dataset in this case will be the MNIST original[6] dataset obtained via the mldata repository using SciKit-Learn's `datasets.fetch_mldata` method.
 A sample of the dataset is given below.